rileyhigg/missing_persons/README.md

 Known Issues and Challenges
 1. NamUs data will need to be cleaned to narrow down details of the cases, some data missing due to limited details surrounding case
-2. Need to narrow data down - year:2020, region: US excluding Alaska
+2. Need to narrow data down - year: 2020
 3. Utilizing geospatial data where needed
 4. Cleanup/reformatting of US Census data to work well with NamUs data
+5. Outliers